What is a SAN switch (storage area network switch)?

 SAN switch vs. other network switches

 - Managed.
 These switches provide the most comprehensive set of features and deliver the highest levels of security and control over the network.
 They're typically used in large networks and data centers, although they're sometimes deployed in smaller networks.
 They provide such features as QoS, support industry standards such as SNMP, and offer advanced management and switch configuration capabilities.
-They're also the most expensive of the three types.
+They're also the most expensive of the five types.
 SAN switches typically fall into this category.

 - Unmanaged.
-These switches are usually used in home networks, small organizations or other small settings that require only basic connectivity and relatively few ports.
+These switches are usually used in home networks, small organizations or other settings that require only basic connectivity and relatively few ports.
 They're simple to deploy -- mostly plug and play -- and require no configuration.
 They're also much cheaper than managed systems, providing only the most basic networking functionality.

-Another common category of switches is the LAN switch, which is typically based on Ethernet technologies.
+Another common category of switch is the LAN switch, which is typically based on Ethernet technologies.
 Ethernet provides a common standard that describes how network devices should format and transmit data so other networked devices can communicate with each other.
 The terms LAN and Ethernet are commonly used interchangeably, as are the terms LAN switch and Ethernet switch.
 LAN switches include those used for Ethernet SANs.

 A LAN is like a SAN in that they both provide a data communication path.
-A LAN, however, can be used to connect file servers, printers, storage arrays, desktops and other networked devices, which means that a LAN switch can direct traffic between an assortment of endpoints.
-Ideally, a SAN switch is dedicated to storage traffic only, whether based on Ethernet or Fibre Channel technologies, and the switch is optimized for that specific purpose.
-Even if Ethernet and FC switches are based on different fabrics, they still share the same principle: to connect servers and shared storage pools together as efficiently and securely as possible.
+A LAN, however, can be used to connect file servers, printers, storage arrays, desktops and other networked devices -- meaning that a LAN switch can direct traffic between an assortment of endpoints.
+Ideally, a SAN switch is dedicated to storage traffic only -- whether based on Ethernet or Fibre Channel technologies -- and the switch is optimized for that specific purpose.
+Likewise, while SAN switches are connected in a fabric topology, LAN switches use a bus or star topology.